 In fact, many people check the shingles on their roofs after bad storms.
 If you see any missing, you should call a repair service as soon as possible.

 If more and more damage occurs, you could end up with a more beat-up roof or even a flooded house.
-You need to get ahead of all of the damage and get your roof fixed as quickly as possible.

 4. Your Current Roof Has Cracked, Faded, or Curling Shingles